t7/react-generated-style-guide/source/components/box_positive/readme.md

-This component can be used like so:
+This component can be used like so.

 ```
 <BoxPositive>